EasyX-Community/crypto-autosend/README.md

 - It is important the instructions are completed in order
 - Read the notes about [cronjobs](#cronjobs) before installing
 - Do not delete the git repository directory, it installs in it's place

-#### Changelog:
-- Added path to CLI as config variable fixing bug where script does not know where cli is located

 #### Setup:
 1. `cd /opt`